brittson/wireguard_config_maker/README.md

 hope this will make things bit easier

+Once you generate the config , write the config name and press enter to save the config file and corresponding QR code to the application folder.

 This project is not affiliated in any ways with Jason A. Donenfeld or "WireGuard"